 Yes.
 Many high school students and undergraduates are surprised to find there is a place in biology and medicine for people with strong interest or skills in computer science or math.
 However, interest or skills in computer science or math is absolutely NOT a requirement to be competitive for admissions to the program.

-No, we are not able to help arrange housing for internships.
+No, we are not able to help arrange housing for SHIP interns.

 We use an online system for references to complete a recommendation form.
 Recommendation forms are due by the application deadline, March 31.
 Once you submit your application, an email will notify your recommenders how to access the online form.
 They must use this form.
 We do not accept free-form letters.